-This is a satisfyingly full meal that will grant you major cooking credits from your loved ones during your next family dinner.
-This warm picturesque Slow Cooked Roast Beef is a mouthwatering main meal.
+It will grant you major cooking credits from your loved ones during your next family dinner.
+This warm and beautiful slow-cooked roast beef makes an excellent main course.

 Pair It with Your Favorite Side Dish